Squalex/tools/README.md

 # tools
 This project contains every tools I use for my projects

+## install.sh
+Provide you interface to choose between different kind of installation.

 ## install_life.sh
 For my django project, I prefer using this script to install every thing I need and configure the virtualenv.
 It contains 6 parts :